roldatasci/dsp/statistics/2-4-cohens_d.md

 import nsfg # make sure to run nsfg.py so that data is clean

 preg = nsfg.ReadFemPreg() # read in full df
-# create a smaller df by subsetting observations for which 'outcomes' = 1
+# create a smaller df by subsetting observations for which 'outcome' == 1
-# preg.outcomes == 1 is a boolean Series used for masking
+# preg.outcome == 1 is a boolean Series used for masking
 live = preg[preg.outcome == 1] # smaller df restricted to live birth observations

 # split df 'live' into df for first babies ('firsts') and for 'others'
 firsts = live[live.birthord == 1]
 others = live[live.birthord != 1]

-# define function for Cohen's d
+# define function for Cohen's d (pg.
+25, ThinkStats2)

 def CohenEffectSize(group1, group2):

 	'''
 	inputs: single variable for group1 and group2
 	output: Cohen's d = ratio of between group difference to within-group variability (pooled standard deviation)
-	interpretation: d is the difference in means (in standard deviations)''' diff = group1.mean() - group2.mean()
+	interpretation: d is the difference in means (in standard deviations)
+	'''

+	diff = group1.mean() - group2.mean()
 	var1, var2 = group1.var(), group2.var()
 	n1, n2 = len(group1), len(group2)